tsolakoua/cruxnotes/docs/strength.md

     - **%1RM (Percentage of one repetition maximum)**: percentage of the maximum weight a person can lift once with proper technique.

-    - **Velocity loss**: number of repetitions performed relative to the maximum possible.
-For example, an RE of 8 (out of 12) means 8 repetitions were completed when 12 could have been done, leaving 4 reps in reserve.
+    - **Velocity loss**: Reduction in execution speed during a set, expressed as a percentage.

 ## Repetitions